 Synchronization of the Generator

-At this point the turbine is accelerated to synchronous speed and connected with the grid.
+At this point, the turbine is accelerated to synchronous speed and connected with the grid.
 Synchronization is the process of matching the speed and frequency of a generator or other source to a running network.
-The turbine-generator must have equal line voltage, frequency, phase sequence, phase angle, and waveform to that of the system to which it is being synchronized.
-As turbine-generator loading is started (turbine control valves opens), the turbine bypass valves will ramp shut at a rate that maintains steam pressure until they are fully closed.
+The turbine-generator must have equal line voltage, frequency, phase sequence, phase angle, and waveform to the system to which it is being synchronized.
+As turbine-generator loading is started (turbine control valves open), the turbine bypass valves will ramp shut at a rate that maintains steam pressure until they are fully closed.

 Conditions for Synchronization of Generator